 Authoritative children are also open to the views of their peers, which makes them perfect team players.
 They are always on the lookout for constructive solutions and can work out compromises that are acceptable to both parties.
 The teamwork aspect is a basic requirement in many professions.

-It has long been scientifically proven that childhood experiences have an influence on mental health and shape later behavior accordingly.
-Often, depression or anxiety disorders have their origins in childhood.
+It has long been scientifically proven that childhood experiences influence mental health and shape later behavior accordingly.
+Often, depressions or Anxiety disorders their origin in childhood.

 Researchers at the Friedrich-Alexander University Erlangen-Nuremberg, Germany, have now Study proves that the suicide rate in authoritatively raised children is significantly lower than in the general population.